 Notice: The University may make changes in policies, procedures, and educational offerings at any time.

-All architecture majors are required to study abroad at the Pantheon Institute in Rome, Italy, during the fall semester or the spring semester of their fourth year.
+All architecture majors are required to study abroad during the fall semester or the spring semester of their fourth year.
+Students have the choice between programs in either Rome, Italy or Copenhagen, Denmark.

 Meetings will be held for third-year students in preparation for the semester in Rome.
 Sign-up sheets will be posted to determine who goes during the fall semester and who goes during the spring semester.

-Even though it is a requirement, all third-year architecture majors must complete a Education Abroad Application form, which initiates your semester abroad registration.
-The application deadline to go abroad during the fall semester is the previous January 20, and the application deadline to go abroad in the spring semester is the previous May 1.
+Even though it is a requirement, all third-year architecture majors must complete the Education Abroad Application form, which initiates your semester abroad registration.
+More information on the program, application process, and deadlines can be found on the Global Programs website.

-In addition to the required semester abroad in Rome, architecture majors are encouraged to consider an additional international experience during the summer.
+In addition to the required semester abroad in either Rome or Copenhagen, architecture majors are encouraged to consider an additional international experience during the summer.
 Any of a number of summer faculty-led programs can satisfy General Education or General Education Arts credits, however, the Department of Architecture also sponsors a summer program in Korea and Japan designed specifically for architecture majors.